jgo28/DjangoTestApp/readme.md

 `python3 manage.py createsuperuser`
 Creates a user who can login to the admin site.
 This will prompt you to enter in a username, email address, and a password.

+`python3 manage.py startapp [app_name]`
+Creates a directory with several files for the app with your given app name.

 ## File Hierarchy
 ```
 DjangoTestApp/